MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in.md

 In Outlook, open the add-in by selecting the **Insights** (swirl) icon in the Outlook Home ribbon.
 If you are using the Outlook Web App, first open an email message, and then select the **Insights** icon in the top-right corner of your email message.

-You'll see insight cards in the right panel of your email window:
+You'll see Insights in the right panel in Outlook:

 ![Insights panel](../../images/mya/overview/cards-panel-17.png)